-Subsequently, ASQA will consider the provider's scope of registration, provider profile and risk rating, and time elapsed since the last full scope audit.
-An audit may be conducted to review compliance with the VET Quality Framework and to examine or investigate other matters such as the effectiveness of management systems, delivery strategies and other material; the suitability of facilities and equipment; and credentials of nominated delivery personnel.
+Subsequently, ASQA will consider the provider's scope of registration, provider profile and risk rating, and time elapsed since the last full scope performance assessment (audit).
+A performance assessment may be conducted to review compliance with the VET Quality Framework and to examine or investigate other matters such as the effectiveness of management systems, delivery strategies and other material; the suitability of facilities and equipment; and credentials of nominated delivery personnel.

 This structured process ensures that providers meet all requirements for continued registration before approval.